Dictionary » Adjective Words » Unnerving – Meaning, Definition, Synonyms and Antonyms

 Meanings of Unnerving

 ‘Unnerving’ refers to anything that makes someone feel unsettled, anxious, or mentally rattled.
-It can describe experiences, situations, people, or even sounds that disturb your emotional balance or undermine your sense of security or control.
+It can describe experiences, situations, people, or even sounds that disrupt your emotional balance or undermine your sense of security or control.

 It emphasizes a psychological reaction, where confidence, calm, or courage is weakened by external stimuli.